patrickbwarren/inkscape-survex-export/README.md

 to 30.0.

-Similarly, `farcountry_ulsaj89.svg` is a tracing of a survey of Far Country in Gaping Gill where the PNG image (`farcountry_ulsaj89..png`) &ndash; originally published in ULSA '89 Journal &ndash; is likewise taken from [CaveMaps](http://cavemaps.org/ "CaveMaps home page").
+Similarly, `farcountry_ulsaj89.svg` is a tracing of a survey of Far Country in Gaping Gill where the PNG image (`farcountry_ulsaj89.png`) &ndash; originally published in the ULSA '89 Journal &ndash; is likewise taken from [CaveMaps](http://cavemaps.org/ "CaveMaps home page").
 In this case the scale line end-end distance is 200 ft, so the 'Length of scale line (in m)' in the 'Parameters' tab would be set to